GeoscienceAustralia/ptha/ptha_access/README.md

 Another useful event-table variable is the `weight_with_nonzero_rate`.
-This gives the fraction of the exceedance-rate models in the logic tree that suggest the event could possibly occur, according to the event magnitude.
-Values close to 1.0 indicate "a high fraction of our rate models suggest the event could occur, given a long enough time-frame".
-On the other hand, values close to 0.0 indicate that "a high fraction of our rate models suggest the event would never occur", with zero corresponding to an impossible event (i.e. according to the model).
+This gives the fraction of the exceedance-rate models in the logic tree that suggest events with the given `Mw` could possibly occur.
+Values close to 1.0 indicate "a high fraction of our rate models suggest events with this `Mw` could occur, given a long enough time-frame".
+On the other hand, values close to 0.0 indicate that "a high fraction of our rate models suggest events with this `Mw` would never occur", with zero corresponding to an impossible event (i.e. according to the model).

-All of our source-zone event tables contain events with magnitudes ranging from 7.2 to 9.8.
+All of our source-zone event tables contain events with `Mw` values ranging from 7.2 to 9.8.
 This is done for computational convenience, irrespective of whether we consider the high magnitude events are possible on the source-zone.
-You will notice that events at very large magnitudes always have a `weight_with_nonzero_rate` equal to zero.
+You will notice that events at very large `Mw` always have a `weight_with_nonzero_rate` equal to zero.

 ### ***Obtaining tsunami initial conditions for a single earthquake-tsunami event***